MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-outdated-endpoints-windows-defender-antivirus.md

 ## Set up catch-up scans for endpoints that have not been scanned for a while

-You can set the number of consecutive scheduled scans that can be missed before antivirus will force a scan.
+You can set the number of consecutive scheduled scans that can be missed before Windows Defender Antivirus will force a scan.

 The process for enabling this feature is: